-To learn more about pre-run fueling and nutrition for runners, check out The No-Brainer Nutrition Guide For Every Runner.
+To learn more about pre-run fueling and nutrition for runners, check out The No-Brainer Nutrition Guide For Runners.

 Your plate should be about 50% carbs, 25% protein and 25% fats.
 Make sure you choose foods that are familiar to you, and avoid foods that you know will give you stomach distress.
 For plant-based eaters, that might mean avoiding beans, cruciferous veggies or certain sauces.

-Here are some vegetarian and vegan dinner examples:
+If sweet potatoes aren’t your favorite, here are some other vegetarian and vegan dinner examples:

 - Stir-fry with brown rice, veggies, tofu and sesame oil